Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Prompts

 \end{codeframe} \end{mdframed}

-\textbf{Naive \& Shot}: Building on the Naive version, this prompt includes an example in which variables replace specific numerical values.
-This demonstrates the task without giving precise guidance on numeric accuracy. \begin{mdframed} \begin{codeframe}
+\textbf{Naive \& Shot}: Building on the Naive version, this prompt includes an input-output example.
+However, in this example, all the values are represented by variables x, y, and z.
+Therefore, this example doesn't provide any information about precision. \begin{mdframed} \begin{codeframe}

 \end{codeframe} \end{mdframed}